 cutting off.
 The passages of which I have just given a summary, are they not clear and categorical?
 (See @Matthew 13; @Revelation 19; @2 Thessalonians 2; @1 Thessalonians 5; the end of @Revelation 13 and @Isaiah 66.)
 Moreover, time would fail me to quote passages which prove that this dispensation will be put an end to by the judgment executed against those who, having been placed under its influence, shall have been found in the apostasy and the rebellion.
 The whole of the Apocalypse is only a revelation of that which concerns this great truth.
 The glory mentioned in this book is not the re-establishment of what has failed.
 That which has failed is judged and an entirely different glory set up.

-On all these points the tract is utterly opposed to the word of God*;* and in contending against the truth, the author has shewn to what a degree the system which he maintains is opposed to truth, to tile positive testimony of the word.
+On all these points the tract is utterly opposed to the word of God; and in contending against the truth, the author has shewn to what a degree the system which he maintains is opposed to truth, to the positive testimony of the word.

 In the details in which a simple mind might find more difficulty.
 As to the re-establishment of certain means of blessing which belong to a dispensation, while this dispensation has not yet been cut off, the author is scarcely more fortunate than in what concerns the economy itself.
 All that is said (page 9) with reference to the Jews has nearly as little foundation.
 The author says that the ark only was wanting: he is mistaken.
-He says that the ark was a symbol of the Lord&#8217;s presence: it was no such thing.
+He says that the ark was a symbol of the Lord's presence: it was no such thing.
 The presence of the Lord was, without a figure, in the temple built by Solomon.
 Jehovah was seated between the cherubim; the ark served as His footstool.
 The whole of this remarkable object was His throne.
 The presence of Jehovah was manifested by a visible appearing of glory, which Israel beheld when it filled the temple.
 This was wanting in the temple after the captivity.
 The ark also was wanting, and the blood of atonement could not be put upon the mercy-seat.
 The Urim and Thummim, by which the high priest received the answers of Jehovah, were also wanting.
 The kingly power of the house of David was wanting.
 Israel was under Gentile dominion.
 Now it is not a question of knowing whether, in His patience, God bore with this condition of things and blessed Israel in spite of the absence of those means of blessing; nor of knowing whether in mercy He sent His Son, in whose Person all the blessings and means of blessing were united.
 No one doubts it.